friendlyarm/sd-fuse_h5/README.md

 *Read this in other languages: [简体中文](README_cn.md)*

 ## Requirements
+* Supports x86_64 and aarch64 platforms
 * Recommended Host OS: Ubuntu 20.04 LTS (Bionic Beaver) 64-bit or Higher
-* It is recommended to run this script to initialize the development environment: https://github.com/friendlyarm/build-env-on-ubuntu-bionic
+* For x86_64 user, it is recommended to run this script to initialize the development environment: https://github.com/friendlyarm/build-env-on-ubuntu-bionic
 * Docker container: https://github.com/friendlyarm/docker-cross-compiler-novnc

 ## Kernel Version Support